 We are called to examine our lives and ask, "WHY am I living as though I am still part of the world?
 WHY am I still behaving as if I am a member of this world's system?
 Why am I continuing to adhere to worldly practices and religious ordinances?"

 Religion is the false gospel the world has adopted to save itself.
 Religion is man's attempt to save himself without being accountable to God.
 It is adherence to man-made rules and regulations, but faith in Christ is the only way that God ordained for man to live.

-As members of Christ's body, it is by His grace we are saved - through faith in Christ, and it is also by grace through faith in Him that we are to continue to live our lives.
+As members of Christ's Body, it is by His grace we are saved - through faith in Him, and it is also by grace through faith in Him that we are to continue to live our lives.
 May we live each day through faith in the Person and work of Christ Jesus, our God and Saviour.

 Heavenly Father, help me to reject the basic principles and religious practises of the world that are so strong in the heart of fallen man.
 Thank You for reminding me, once again, that by faith I died with Christ and my life is hid with Christ, in God.
 May I never forget that I am no longer part of this fallen world system, but a citizen of heaven and identified with Christ's righteousness.
 Keep me from being influenced by the elementary principles and practices of this fallen world, and may I live in a way that demonstrates that I am part of the new creation in Christ, and one with Him, in thought, word, and deed.
 This I ask in Jesus' name, AMEN.